 - A Race Kit (Bib, Timing Device, Safety pins, gear check bag and tag, Headlamp, and T-Shirt) will NOT be released without a valid Bib Confirmation e-mail and/or valid Photo ID.

-- Individuals will be able to pick up Race Kits on behalf of others, as long as the appropriate Bib Confirmation e-mail and/or permission letter is provided by the registrant.
+- Individuals will be able to pick up Race Kits on behalf of others, as long as the registrant provides the appropriate Bib Confirmation e-mail and/or permission letter.

 Participant Conduct and Safety